amansingh331/CredConnect/README.md

 You can test the API endpoints by making requests to `http://localhost:5000/api`.
 Below are the key endpoints:

 - **User Authentication**:
-  - `POST /api/login`: User login
+  - `POST /UserAuth/Login`: User login
-  - `POST /api/register`: User registration
+  - `POST /UserAuth/Register`: User registration

+- **Counsellor Review**:
+  - `GET /UserReview/`: Retrieve past sessions for a specific user
 - **Book Counseling Sessions**:
-  - `POST /api/book-session`: Schedule a counseling session with a professional
+  - `POST /Book/book-session`: Schedule a counseling session with a professional

 - **Session History**:
-  - `GET /api/session-history/{userId}`: Retrieve past sessions for a specific user
+  - `GET /History/session-history/{userId}`: Retrieve past sessions for a specific user

 ## Usage